 Each year, the Crawford Fund Committees offer Conference Scholarships for students and young researchers to attend the annual conference.
 The Scholarship provides funds to cover expenses such as travel, accommodation and registration.

-In 2024, we had a bumper crop of 40 2024 Annual Conference scholarship winners from universities and organisations across Australia!
-This took our conference scholar alumni to almost 500 young students and researchers and industry representatives with an interest in reshaping agriculture to better address food security, the nutritional needs of a growing population, and the environment.
+We’re excited to announce our bumper crop of 34 from universities and organisations across Australia!
+This takes our conference scholar alumni to over 500 young students and researchers and industry representatives with an interest in reshaping agriculture to better address food security, the nutritional needs of a growing population, and the environment.

 Events